TissueMAPS/TissueMAPS/docs/installation.rst

         psql postgres

-Create the postgres user (it may already exist) and chanage the password:
+to change permissions for the postgres user (it may already exist) and set a new password:

 .. code-block:: sql